-Mrs. Brown is an artist and art educator.
+Mrs. Brown is an artist, art educator, and entrepreneur.
 She has a B.S. in Art Education from Kutztown University, and an M.A. in Art Education from The University of the Arts.
-The 2017-2018 school year marks Mrs. Brown’s 24th year at Villa Maria Academy, and her 18th year as an instructor at The University of the Arts as a senior faculty member, teaching in their Pre-College Programs and Summer Institute.
-She was invited to teach in the Professional Institute for Educators in 2018, and is looking forward to her new endeavor.
+The 2019-2020 school year marks Mrs. Brown’s 26th year at Villa Maria Academy, and her 20th year as an instructor at The University of the Arts as a senior faculty member, teaching in their Pre-College Programs, Summer Institute, and Professional Institute for Educators.

 Mrs. Brown was voted High School and Non-Public Teacher of the year in Chester County, earning Citadel’s Heart of Learning Award in 2011.
 She was also chosen, via a national search, to be a teacher advisor to Scholastic Art Magazine in 2013-2014.
-She enjoys working with a variety of media and subject matter, has shown her work in a variety of public settings, and most recently studied monoprinting.
+She enjoys working with a variety of media and subject matter, and has shown her work in a variety of public settings.

 Mrs. Bacastow joined Villa Maria Academy in 2012.
 She holds a BFA with a concentration in ceramics and sculpture, and a minor in Art History from West Chester University, where she was awarded the West Chester University Foundation Award for Best of Show.
 She later earned a Pennsylvania Art K-12 Education Certification from Rosemont College.